Search for a new resonance decaying to a Higgs boson and a scalar boson in events with two b jets and two Z bosons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation and signal extraction strategy

 Among the six SRs, the two fully resolved decay SRs, \ie, qq0M and $\PGn\PGn$0M, employ a boosted decision tree (BDT)~\cite{bdt} to distinguish signal events from background events.
 For the remaining SRs, the resonance mass distribution (\mX or \mXp) is used to extract the signal strength, as the limited signal acceptance results in insufficient background events for effective BDT training.

-In this analysis, 35 mass points are scanned for the \HH signal and 383 mass points are scanned for the \HY signal.
+In this analysis, 383 mass points are scanned for the \HY signal and 35 mass points are scanned for the \HH signal.
 Given the large number of signal scenarios considered, we employ a BDT that incorporates the resonance mass as a training feature, trained separately for each data-taking year and lepton channel (electron and muon).
-For signal events, the resonance mass corresponds to the nominal value from the simulation (\ie, \mXgen for mass of resonance \PX and \mYgen for mass of resonance \PY), which is assigned to all MC events within a given sample.
+For signal events, the resonance mass corresponds to the nominal value from the simulation (\ie, \mXgen for mass of resonance \PX and \mYgen for mass of resonance \PY), which is assigned to all Monte Carlo (MC) events within a given sample.
 For background processes, a mass value is randomly assigned to each event from a discrete uniform distribution over the set of considered mass points.
 During training, signal events from different samples are assigned equal weights.
-Specifically, for the \HH search, a single BDT is trained using \mXgen as an input.
-For the \HY search, a separate BDT is trained for each \mXgen, utilizing \mYgen as an additional input feature.
+Specifically, for the \HY search, a separate BDT is trained for each \mXgen, utilizing \mYgen as an additional input feature.
+For the \HH search, a single BDT is trained using \mXgen as an input.